Last Updated on May 16, 2024 by Sarah Wilson

 Aaron’s Kitchen

-Enjoy a delicious meal of calamari and tagliatelle with lobster at an incredibly reasonable price for the quality of food offered.
+Enjoy a delicious meal of calamari and tagliatelle with lobster at an incredibly reasonable price for the quality of the food offered.
 Tagliatelle with lobster was just €18.
 Aaron’s Kitchen is located in the heart of Valletta, just a few minutes from St George’s Square.
 Turn left at the HSBC bank.
-The restaurant run by Celebrity Chef patron, Aaron Degabriele, who I personally have never heard of but the food and service was great.
+The restaurant is run by Celebrity Chef patron Aaron Degabriele, whom I personally have never heard of, but the food and service were great.
 Reservations recommended.

 Souvenir Shopping